Skip to content

 Going forwards, it is the commitment of both the company, and all its subsidiary companies, to neither support nor deal with any business knowingly involved in slavery or human trafficking.

-This statement was approved by WWY (Holdings) Limited Board of Directors on 13 November 2024 who will review and update it annually, following the end of the financial year on 30 September.
-It has also been approved by the Boards of Directors of W. Wing Yip & Brothers Trading Group Limited, W. Wing Yip PLC, W.Wing Yip (London) Limited and W. Wing Yip (Manchester) Limited, WWYC (Holdings) Limited and WWYC Limited.
-It will also be approved by the board of Nature’s Charm UK Limited, the joint venture company, when it next meets.
+This statement was approved by WWY (Holdings) Limited Board of Directors on 19 November 2025 who will review and update it annually, following the end of the financial year on 30 September.
+It has also been approved by the Boards of Directors of W. Wing Yip & Brothers Trading Group Limited, W. Wing Yip PLC, W. Wing Yip (London) Limited and W. Wing Yip (Manchester) Limited, WWYC (Holdings) Limited, WWYC Limited and the board of Nature’s Charm UK Limited, the joint venture company.
+It will be further approved by the Boards of Priority Cold Store (Midlands) Limited (the cold storage facility) and WY DiDi Limited (the convenience stores) once those companies commence trading.

 B J Yip, Managing Director